 Heal and Kunreuther (2005) is an unpublished paper which continues with the study of a strategic game of a finite number of players.
 Vaccines are assumed to be fully effective.
-One consumer's vaccination may have a stronger effect on the infection environment among the remaining consumers (simply because there are only a few consumers around).
+One consumer's vaccination may have a strong effect on the infection environment among the remaining consumers (simply because there are only a few consumers around).
 Hence, vaccination decisions carry both strategic effects and externalities.
-Following the same small-finite consumer methodology, Heal and Kunreuther claimed to have shown that under certain conditions, every possible vaccination configuration among a set of consumers may be an equilibrium outcome.
+Following the same small-finite consumer methodology, Heal and Kunreuther claimed to have shown that under certain conditions, every possible vaccination configuration among a finite population of consumers may be an equilibrium outcome.

-More recently, Sorensen (2023) expanded on Heal and Kunreuther (2005) with an analysis on welfare effect when vaccines are not fully effective.
-The paper shows that an improvement in vaccine effectiveness can reduce vaccination rate, and in fact, welfare may actually decrease.
+Recently, Sorensen (2023) expanded on Heal and Kunreuther (2005) with an analysis on welfare effect when vaccines are not fully effective.
+The paper shows that an improvement in vaccine effectiveness can reduce vaccination rate, and welfare may actually decrease.
 In the model, consumers incur a constant vaccine cost and obtain a constant benefit from the vaccine.
 The study focuses on the infection probability and the associated infection probability, either in an equilibrium or in a social optimum.

 My model here views vaccines as a good with many attributes.
-A vaccine benefits a consumer by reducing illness disutility, and is costly for a consumer, in monetary and nonmonetary terms.
+A vaccine benefits a consumer by reducing illness severity, and is costly for a consumer, in monetary and nonmonetary terms.
 A vaccine also produces externalities in that population infection probability depends on the vaccination rate.
 However, the benefit and cost vary across the population consumers.
 I do not view externality as the only issue in the determination of an equilibrium; personal cost and benefit are also relevant dimensions.
 Notably, I view benefits and costs as random and infection probability as a continuous function of vaccination rates.
 A consumer's decision to get vaccinated is the only binary aspect in the model.

 I have adopted a full-rationality assumption; consumers are not misinformed about vaccine benefits and cost, and they do free ride on the inoculation effect of others.
 Given this assumption, I feel that a utilitarian social welfare index as a benchmark is not unconvincing.
-This index can of course be changed to others.
+This index can, of course, be changed to others.
+Manski (2010, 2017) studied partial information and how such welfare criteria as min-max, min-max-regret will guide policies; these criteria are motivated by consumers lacking information or not acting as benefit-cost calculus prescribes.